noamsml/pitchcoach/README.md

 ## License

 The JTransforms code is under MPL/LGPL/GPL.
 Since I merely link with it, and don't include it directly, I can have most any license I want (?).
-Since that is the case, I prefer the famous "beer license": I hope you enjoy my code, and if you ever see me around, you're welcome to buy me a beer sometime.
+Since that is the case, I prefer the famous "beer license": I hope you enjoy our code, and if you ever see us around, you're welcome to buy us a beer sometime.